aws-samples/amazon-qldb-dmv-sample-dotnet/README.md

 ## License

-This library is licensed under the Apache 2.0 license.
+This library is licensed under the MIT-0 License.
+See the LICENSE file.